microsoft/Appsample-Photosharing/README.md

 ## Running the sample

-For instructions on setting up the sample, see [GettingStarted](GettingStarted.md).
+For instructions on setting up the sample, see [Getting Started](GettingStarted.md).

 ## Project overview